Rian1010/Django-Practice-1/README.md

         'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
     }
 ```
-- export DEVELOPMENT=1
+- export DEVELOPMENT=1 (does not apply for vscode)
 - Get a secret key from https://miniwebtool.com/django-secret-key-generator/ or click [here][https://miniwebtool.com/django-secret-key-generator/]
 - heroku config:set SECRET_KEY=""

-- In the file settings.json in the .vscode folder, have the following:
+- (VSCode) In the file settings.json in the .vscode folder, have the following and take it out of nano ~/.bashrc:
 ```json
 {
     "python.pythonPath": "myvenv/bin/python3",